·

 On top of a carrier, you might want to pack a few things.
 Depending on the cat, your cat might want to sit in his carrier or be a lap cat.
 Poofy is usually a lap cat when it comes to flying.
 He peeks through the window in the beginning but then falls asleep.

-I’ve never seen Poofy expressing even the slightest interest with any toys when we travel – too many things are going on, so you can leave those for later.
+I’ve never seen Poofy expressing even the slightest interest in any toys when we travel – too many things are going on, so you can leave those for later.

 Have some snacks ready and a foldable water bowl.
 Most cats tend not to drink and eat much when they travel, but at least try to offer some.